 ECSS-E-ST-20-06_0070166

-Except in the case specified in 6.3.2c, floating conductive parts may be used if they have an area less than 1 cm2 and have a total capacitance less than 10 pF with respect to the structure.
+Except in the case specified in 6.3.2c, floating conductive parts may be used if they have an area less than 1 cm2 and have a total capacitance less than 50 pF with respect to the structure and not be part of a multi-conductor elements structure and are more than 20 mm away from a power line.

-This is to limit the energy available to discharge.
+1 This is to limit the energy available to discharge.

+2 Multi-conductor structures exist where at least two conductive elements are separated by a dielectric surface of less than 100 cm2.

 ECSS-E-ST-20-06_0070015

-The configuration shall be such that energy involved in any possible discharge is less than one corresponding to a discharge of a capacitance of 10 pF under 6 × 103 V.
+The configuration shall be such that energy involved in any possible discharge is less than one corresponding to a discharge of a capacitance of 50 pF under 6 × 103 V.